 Q: What facilities does the Club have?

-A: We have two professionally maintained full sized courts, each of which can be used to play two half courts, with four sets of hoops and balls (etc).
+A: We have four professionally maintained full sized courts.
 There is a small Clubhouse with indoor and sheltered outdoor areas - tables, chairs, tea and coffee making facilities etc, plus male and female toilets in a nearby location.

 Q: Can I come and practice outside the normal playing times?

 A: Yes, this is quite possible but it involves borrowing keys to access the equipment.